 Q: What if I do not have a co-signor?

 A: If you do not have a co-signor you may have difficulty securing an apartment.
 A landlords wants reassurance that you will be able to pay the rent for the entire term.
 If you have funding documents (bank statements, I-20, DS-2019, or pay stubs) to provide, this may help.
 It is up to the landlord if they want to accept a tenant without a co-signor as they are not required to do so.
 You may also want to learn about and use third-party co-signing companies.

 Q: What is a broker/realtor’s fee?

 A: Landlords (individuals that own the property) hire brokers to show their apartments to prospective tenants.
 In Boston, the broker/realtor fee is most often paid by the tenants.
-This fee is the cost to work with a realtor, agent or broker.
+This fee is the cost to work with a realtor, agent, or broker.
 A broker will meet with you to understand what you are looking for (price, location, priorities) and find an apartment that meets your criteria.
-The broker will show you apartments, answer your questions, and perform an application filling and credit checks.
+The broker will show you apartments, answer your questions, and perform an application filling, and credit checks.
 You do not pay a broker fee until you have found the apartment and agree to sign the lease.
 The broker will draw up the lease and paperwork.
 Brokers should provide a fee disclosure.
 Learn more about expectation of realtors and property owners.

 Q: Can someone help me understand a lease?

 A: It’s important to understand the contract that you are signing.
 You can also educate yourself by reading our Lease Genius website page.
 After reviewing your lease, fill out the Lease Review form with specific questions for our team!
 We will provide some insight within 24-48 hours.